McGill-DMaS/Kam1n0-Community/README.md

 At the end of the installation, the installer will ask you to select the path for storing local data and log files.
 It also creates a folder ```~/Kam1n0/``` to store plug-in data and errors.
 The local Kam1n0 engine can be found IN the installation path.
 You can customize its configuration file ```kam1n0-conf.xml```.

 # Tutorial
-This tutorial first introduceS Kam1n0's basic functionalities and then walk you through a simple index and search example.
+This tutorial first introduces Kam1n0's basic functionalities and then walk you through a simple index and search example.

 ## Functionalities
 The Kam1n0 engine with the plug-in provide you the functionalities to index and search assembly functions.